 • Click the router to check device status and network settings.
-You can click Edit to change related settings.
+You can turn on or off the wireless network or guest network, or click Edit to change related settings.

 Chapter 6 Network Map

 • Click Mesh Devices to view the devices that form a mesh network with the router.